TeachersFirst's Resources for Martin Luther King, Jr.

 Close Link

 Stanford's collection of King resources is among the most complete, and includes biographical and contextual information on King and his work.
 There are original documents as well as timelines and other study aids.
-Visit the Liberation Curriculum to find lesson plans, an online dictionary, and other features.
-The lesson plans are linked to California standards.
-The site also includes video clips that require Flash.
-You can get it from the TeachersFirst Toolbox page.
+Visit the King Resources tab on the top menu, for an online dictionary and other features.

 In the Classroom